Urgent Care Around the Corner

 Seamless follow-up care

 We send your medical records back to your CHI Franciscan or Harrison Medical Center primary care provider, so you can receive the follow-up care you need.
-If you don’t have a primary doctor, we can refer you to one in our system, ensuring that you continue to receive excellent medical care.
+If you don’t have a primary provider, we can refer you to one in our system, ensuring that you continue to receive excellent medical care.

 When to visit urgent care